- Why is your fussy cat not eating?

 Why is your fussy cat not eating?

 Cats can be very fussy eaters, and this can be exacerbated by some of the factors listed below.
-Anorexia can also be a symptom of illness or disease, so you should seek veterinary advice if your cat has not eaten for more than 24-48 hours.
+Anorexia can also be a symptom of illness or disease, so you should seek veterinary advice if your cat has not eaten for more than 24 hours.
+Here are 10 possible reasons why your cat is not eating:

 If you think your cat is a fussy eater and notice that they’re being very picky, be patient.
 If you try to tempt a cat not eating much with your own tit bits or cat treats, they’ll soon learn that they can get a tasty reward for refusing their own food.